 The preamble of the text of the Minamata Convention notes awareness of "health concerns, especially in developing countries, resulting from exposure to mercury of vulnerable populations, especially women, children, and through them future generations".
 In addition, Article 16 on health aspects, Article 18 on public information, awareness and education, Article 19 on research, development and monitoring and Article 22 on effectiveness evaluation all refer to the needs of vulnerable groups and populations.
 Furthermore, Annex C to the Convention states that National Action Plans to address artisanal and small-scale gold mining (ASGM) are to include strategies to prevent the exposure of vulnerable populations, particularly children and women of childbearing age, especially pregnant women, to mercury used in ASGM.

-Gender activities carried out by the Secretariat
+Activities carried out by the Secretariat

 Since 2020 and thanks to the generous financial support of Sweden, the Secretariat of the Minamata Convention has undertaken several activities with the objective of mainstreaming gender within its programme of work.
 In November 2020, the Secretariat issued a call for information on gender and mercury inviting Parties and interested stakeholders to submit scientific, technical and policy information on gender and mercury.
 The information submitted was used to develop communication and awareness raising material, including a Minamata insight publication on gender and mercury and a video, which was launched by the Secretariat on 2020 International Women’s Day.
 An article titled "A gender perspective on artisanal and small-scale gold mining under the Minamata Convention on Mercury" was also published in the fourth edition of the UNEP-OHCHR Bulleting (October 2022).